WFMZ investigates what happen to the popular historical sign on a local rail trail

 69 News met up with Frank Pazzaglia, the Lehigh University professor who wrote the sign.

-He explained to WFMZ what the sign said and how they close its location.
+He explained to WFMZ what was on the sign and how the sign got its location.

 "One of people working on the trail said, why don't we put it here?
 You can see all the ferns coming down.
 It looks like a tropical prehistoric place."